Positive Behavior Interventions and Supports for Youth At-Risk and Involved in Juvenile Corrections

 In schools and communities, initiatives are underway to alter the pathway that leads from school to prison.
 This pathway begins with the disproportionate exposure of at-risk students to exclusionary disciplinary practices that alienate them from school and contribute to their academic and social failure, which leads to their dropping out of school and established patterns of antisocial and delinquent behavior, negative peer associations, and criminal activity.
 The School-to-Prison Reform Project, sponsored by the Southern Poverty Law Center, is focused on building resilience to these negative outcomes through enhancing school protective factors, specifically, by promoting positive behavioral interventions and support in schools.
 Another initiative is Tools for Promoting Educational Success and Reducing Delinquency, a project sponsored by the National Association of State Directors of Special Education and the National Disability Rights Network.
 Sets of tools have been developed in 9 sets beginning with prevention and early identification of at-risk children and culminating in transition of youth back to community schools.
 The three-tiered positive behavior support model is an essential framework for these tools, which are based on effective practices in schools and communities.

 Positive behavior support also has been successfully implemented in a variety of alternative education and day treatment programs.
-These are operated by educational, mental health, or juvenile justice agencies in a variety of settings, the chief characteristics of which is that they are not residential and they include treatment and other programs not found in most public schools.
+These are operated by educational, mental health, or juvenile justice agencies in a variety of settings, the chief characteristics of which, are that they are not residential and they include treatment and other programs not found in most public schools.

 Public schools that use punitive approaches toward student discipline can unwittingly promote violence and other antisocial behavior.
 This article reviews constructive and preventive methods to reduce school violence and vandalism.
 Various strategies are presented and discussed.
 (Contains 62 references.)